gabrielcaiana/upload-cloudflare-r2/readme.md

 ### Requisitos não funcionais (RNFs)
-- [ ] Utilização do Cloudflare R2 para upload de arquivos
+- [x] Using Cloudflare R2 to upload files
-- [ ] O upload deve ser feito diretamente pelo front-end utilizando Presigned URLs
+- [x] Uploading must be done directly from the front-end using Presigned URLs
-- [ ] Os links para compartilhamento devem ser assinados evitando acesso público
+- [x] Sharing links must be signed to prevent public access

 ### Exemplo de upload